jhale/cism-2024-varfrac-code/README.md

 at the 9th CISM-ECCOMAS Advanced Course on Variational Fracture Mechanics and Phase-Field Models taking place between July 1st 2014 and July 5th 2024.

-The built book can be read at: **INSERT LINK**.
+The built book can be read at https://jhale.github.io/cism-varfrac-code/.

+**If you have issues installing FEniCSx please contact Jack S. Hale via the special CISM Variational Fracture Slack you have received via email**.

 ## Installation instructions

-The *strongly recommended* approach for installing the software for the course is using Docker.
-By using Docker we can ensure that we have a consistent software environment across all participants.
+The *strongly recommended* approach for installing the software is using Docker.
+By using Docker we ensure a consistent software environment across all participants and minimal use of the WiFi.
 As alternatives, we also provide instructions for [Google Colab](https://colab.research.google.com) and [Anaconda](https://www.anaconda.com/download) (`conda`).